Are There Any 1 Year MHA Programs Online?

 The Master of Health Administration program at Ohio University is intended for current healthcare professionals in the middle stages of their careers.
 MHA students learn a variety of business, leadership, and healthcare-oriented skills such as financial management, research, conflict management, and personnel development.

-The online MHA program at Ohio University can be completed in one year as a full-time student or two years as a part-time student.
+This online MHA program can be completed in one year as a full-time student or two years as a part-time student.
 Regardless of which path you choose, you’ll earn your degree 100% online.
 The curriculum consists of 11 core classes and one elective.
 The MHA online program is a candidate for accreditation from the Commission on Accreditation of Healthcare Management Education (CAHME).

 Mode: Online